Kerstin Alfes is a Professor of Organisation and Human Resource Management at ESCP Business School, Berlin campus.

-Kerstin’s research interests include Strategic Human Resource Management, employee engagement, overqualification and volunteering.
-She has published extensively in leading peer-reviewed journals including Human Resource Management, Human Resource Management Journal, Journal of Vocational Behavior and International Journal of Management Reviews.
-Kerstin has raised research funding from the Economic and Social Research Council, National Institute for Health Research, Chartered Institute of Personnel and Development, and industry.
-Recently, she worked with a team of researchers based at the Institute of Employment Studies, University of Sussex, the University of Warwick and the University of Kent in conducting an evidence synthesis on employee engagement.
+Kerstin’s research interests include strategic human resource management, neurodiversity, employee engagement, and new ways of working.
+She has published extensively in leading peer-reviewed journals, including Human Resource Management, Human Relations, Human Resource Management Journal, Journal of Vocational Behavior, and International Journal of Management Reviews.
+She has raised research funding from the Economic and Social Research Council, National Institute for Health Research, Chartered Institute of Personnel and Development, and industry.
+Her current research projects focus on the work experiences of employees with ADHD, freelancing, and human resource management practices in emergency service organisations (police, firefighters, paramedics).

-Kerstin teaches courses on Organisation and Human Resource Management on graduate, post-graduate and Executive levels in various programs at ESCP Europe.
-She also consults practitioners in the development and successful implementation of engagement strategies, and serves as a keynote speaker at practitioner conferences and seminars.
+Kerstin teaches courses on leadership, diversity, equity, inclusion (DEI), and human resource management at graduate, post-graduate, and executive levels in various programs at ESCP Business School.
+She also consults practitioners on developing and implementing engagement and DEI strategies and serves as a keynote speaker at practitioner conferences and seminars.

 Search the faculty